radargun/radargun/docs/stages/counter.md

 > total-threads (**optional**) - Total number of threads across whole cluster.
 You have to set either this or 'num-threads-per-node'.
 No default.
 > transaction-size (**optional**) - Number of requests in one transaction.
 Default is 1.
 > use-transactions (**optional**) - Specifies if the requests should be explicitly wrapped in transactions.
 Options are NEVER, ALWAYS and IF_TRANSACTIONAL: transactions are used only if the cache configuration is transactional and transactionSize > 0.
 Default is IF_TRANSACTIONAL.
+> workers (**optional**) - Specifies on which workers this stage should actively run.
+The result set is intersection of specified workers, groups and roles.
+Default is all workers.